Learning More About Cocaine Withdrawal Symptoms

 Physical Cocaine Withdrawal Symptoms

-This continual reward of dopamine to the brain is stopped when you stop taking cocaine, which leads to cocaine withdrawal symptoms.
+This continual reward of dopamine to the brain is stopped when you stop taking cocaine, which leads to physical cocaine withdrawal symptoms.

 • Increased hunger